Resources And Tips For Those Diagnosed With Acoustic Neuroma

 In my case, as a result of talking to friends, I was put in touch with a great doctor who consulted with me informally along my journey.
 I used friends and family as a sounding board to weigh the pros and cons of my treatment decisions.
 Even people I barely knew offered helpful advice, wisdom and suggestions based on their personal experiences.
 When I was ready to make a choice, it was a huge help to hear my trusted friends say, "I think that is the right decision for you."

-Rely on other people.
-Talk to them.
+Bottom line: Rely on other people.
 Lean on them.
 Listen to their advice and suggestions.
 Reach out to others.
 It will help tremendously.

 Resources for the Newly Diagnosed